robomotic/archerss/MINIMAX_IMPLEMENTATION.md

 - Prunes branches that cannot influence the final decision
 - Significantly improves performance at deeper search levels

+### Transposition Table
+- Hash map caching using FEN strings as keys
+- Stores: depth, evaluation, and best move for each position
+- Only uses cached result if searched at equal or greater depth
+- Cleared at the start of each new search for fresh evaluation
+- Handles transpositions (same position via different move orders)

 ### Move Ordering (Fisher-Yates Shuffle)
 - Moves are shuffled before evaluation to add variety
 - Prevents deterministic play (same game every time)